HassanAliMashwani/SDA-LAB-TASK/README.md

   - Two items are added to the order (a laptop and a mouse).
   - The order summary is printed to the console, including each item's name, quantity, and total price.
   - Finally, the total order amount is calculated and displayed.
+  -
+Advantages:
+1. Encapsulation: The `Order` class controls the creation of `OrderItem`, leading to better encapsulation.
+2. Simplified Client Code: The client code (the part of the code that uses `Order` and `OrderItem`) is simplified since it doesn't need to know about the creation process of `OrderItem`.
+3. Cohesion: The responsibility for managing order items is logically grouped within the `Order` class, making the system more cohesive.
+4.
+Conclusion
+The Creator principle from GRASP is a powerful guideline that helps determine where object creation responsibilities should be placed.
+By following this principle, you ensure that your system is more organized, maintainable, and easier to understand.
+The Creator principle enhances cohesion and encapsulation, which are key to building robust and scalable object-oriented systems.